encircle/dockerbuilds/images/php/drupal9/README.md

 **SITE**: Space seperated domains, the first of which is used for sendmail From address (noreply@$domain)

+**TITLE**: Site title for new installs

+**ADMIN_USER**: Admin username for new installs

+**ADMIN_PASSWORD**: Admin password for new installs

 **DB_HOST**: Database host for Drupal

+**CIVI**: False by default, If set to true, the container will install civicrm, if you are using the ESR release in the Dockerfile then you need to mount a folder for the civilab ssh keys

 ## Upgrade Drupal Version